Rogaland/spring-role-http-header/README.md

 - Set `@EnableFintRole` on your application class.
 - Set `@FintRole("HEADER_VALUE", "HEADER_NAME")` for each endpoint methods in your controller.
-- Implement exception handles for `ForbiddenException` and `MissingHeaderException`.
+- Implement exception handles for `RoleForbiddenException` and `MissingHeaderException`.

 ## Example